sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/_index.md

 Sensu's schedule function is based on subscriptions: transport topics to which the Sensu [backend][2] publishes check requests.
 The subscriptions you specify in your Sensu [agent][11] definition determine which [checks][15] the agent will execute.
-The Sensu backend schedules checks for agents based on the agents' subscriptions and publishes check execution requests to [entities][3].
+The Sensu backend schedules checks and publishes check execution requests to [entities][3].

 ## Agent and backend